 Some folks on Capitol Hill credit the “Yelp lobby” for pushing through H.R.
 2304.
 Previously, the issue was exceptionally partisan.
 Democrats and Republicans could not agree.
 But once “neutral” Yelp stepped up, opinions shifted; things happened.
 A D.C.-based policy director, Evan Mascagni, explained:

 “Yelp’s involvement has been huge.
 It has been really tremendous for the cause.”

 Defamation Lawyer Contact Information

-Did you land on this page because you need some defamation law questions answered?
+Did you land on this page because you need a defamation law question answered?
 If yes, get in touch with Kelly Warner.
-We have a dedicated slander and libel practice and our attorneys excel at Internet defamation cases.
+We have a dedicated slander and libel practice and our team excels at Internet defamation cases.